McNeil Wood & Yard Debris Depot

 The Wood & Yard Debris Depot accepts clean wood and yard debris at no charge.
 Dumping mechanisms are allowed.
-This facility is owned and operated by the Burlington Electric Department.
 For more information, visit the McNeil Wood & Yard Debris Depot website.

 Clean wood is mulched or burned as fuel next door at the McNeil Generating Plant.

 - Lumber and pallets that have never been painted, stained, treated, or glued, maximum 8 feet in length

 - Tree limbs, trunks, stumps, and brush; 1/4 inch to 2 feet in diameter, max 6 feet in length; free of dirt and stones.

 Yard and garden debris deposited at the McNeil Depot is transported to the Green Mountain Compost facility in Williston.